Complete guide about how to use Google Sheets for SEO, especially link building.

 Excel is part of Microsoft 365, which offers subscription-based pricing, compared to Google Workspace.

 Microsoft 365 provides access to the entire Office suite, including Excel, Word, PowerPoint, Outlook, and more.
 Pricing starts at $6.99 per month for the Personal plan, which includes access for one user on one device, and $9.99 per month for the Family plan, which includes access for up to six users across multiple devices.
+Additionally, integrating Microsoft 365 with Microsoft Azure offers enhanced cloud capabilities, allowing businesses to leverage powerful tools and services for scalable computing, data storage, and advanced analytics.

 Knowing all these, decide which you prefer more, and let’s move forward!